-2.2.1 Moanalua Stream Watershed Monitoring Site #1
+6.2.1 Moanalua Stream Watershed Monitoring Site #1

-During the Monitoring Year, DOT-HWYS will continue conducting storm water monitoring on a portion of the H-1 Freeway and adjacent roads near the Ala Napunani Street interchange.
+HDOT will continue conducting storm water monitoring on a portion of the H-1 Freeway and adjacent roads near the Ala Napunani Street interchange.
 The drainage area is approximately five acres.
 Storm water runoff in the area is collected by a network of grated drain inlets in the concrete medians along the freeway, adjacent roads, and ramps.
-This drainage area discharges to a 60-inch pipe which outfalls at PID 300311 directly into an intermittent portion of Moanalua Stream.
+This drainage area discharges to a 60-inch pipe which outfalls at Point Identification Number (PID) 300311 directly into an intermittent portion of Moanalua Stream.

-Storm water quality samples will be collected at grated drain inlet Point Identification Number (PID) 110647, which is approximately 325 yards upstream of the outfall to Moanalua Stream.
-This point of the MS4 network was selected since it does not contain contributions from the non-DOT- HWYS property along Ala Napunani Street.
+Storm water quality samples will be collected at grated drain inlet PID 110647, which is approximately 325 yards upstream of the outfall to Moanalua Stream.
+This point of the MS4 network was selected since it does not contain upstream contributions from the non-HDOT sources along Ala Napunani Street.